kernelwernel/VMAware/README.md

 <br>

 ## Documentation 📒
 You can view the full docs [here](docs/documentation.md).
-All the details such as functions, techniques, settings and examples are provided.
+All the details such as functions, techniques, settings, and examples are provided.
 Trust me, it's not too intimidating ;)

 <br>